Department of Biochemistry and Microbiology, Rutgers University, New Brunswick, USA

-Debashish Bhattacharya is a Distinguished Professor in the Department of Biochemistry and Microbiology at Rutgers University, New Brunswick, USA.
+Debashish Bhattacharya is a Distinguished Professor in the Department of Biochemistry and Microbiology at Rutgers University.
 His group and collaborators work in the field of algal genomics and evolution and investigate the complex paths of algal origin through endosymbiosis.
 Phylogenetics, genomics, a variety of bioinformatic approaches, and functional methods are used to understand how organelles were integrated into “host” cell metabolism.
 His group works on the intriguing photosynthetic amoeba Paulinella that gained its photosynthetic organelle (plastid) independent from plants and algae and provides an invaluable resource for understanding how organelles evolve.
 The Bhattacharya group also maintains interests in novel approaches to algal biology, including work done with Mehdi Javanmard at Rutgers Electrical and Computer Engineering to develop a device and statistical models to determine cell health by studying their impedance response in an electrical field.

 The Vardi Laboratory aims at exploring the cellular mechanisms involved in sensing and acclimation to diverse environmental stress conditions during algal bloom dynamics in the ocean.
 Our research utilizes the recent advances in the field of chemical ecology, combined with cell biology approaches to understand the role of chemical signals (infochemicals) and reveal their function in regulating cell fate decision as programmed cell death, defence and shift in life cycle.
 We develop model systems in the lab, representing key biotic interaction (host-virus, host-bacteria, predator-prey and allelopathy) which regulate the fate of algal blooms, in order to discover novel signalling and metabolic pathways employed during these interactions.
 Newly identified genes, lipids and metabolites induced during specific interactions are used as a functional biomarkers for the study of the ecological impact of algal blooms in microbial food webs of natural population in the ocean.